oceanzhang88/MigrationViz/index.md

 <iframe seamless frameborder="0" src="https://public.tableau.com/views/Project2_17017442470190/TXBoard?:language=en-US&:display_count=n&:origin=viz_share_link&:embed=yes&:showVizHome=no" width = '900' height = '750' scrolling='yes' style="display: block; margin: auto;"></iframe>

+analysis here

 <h1 style="text-align: center;">Migration Correlated with other Factors</h1>
+Now that we have looked at some migration patterns, we should ask a question about why.
 What could be causing these migration patterns as well as population changes?
 Below, we have taken a look at political party, regions, as well as unemployment to see if there are any relations with migrations and population change.

 <h2 style="text-align: center;"> Political Party Influence</h2>